CyberHashira/PKCS-11-Tutorials/samples/README.md

 		- generate_des3_key.cpp...........: shows how to generate DES3 key using PKCS #11 API.
 		- generate_rsa_keypair.cpp........: shows how to generare RSA keypair using PKCS#11 API.
 		- generate_ecdsa_keypair.cpp......: shows how to generate ECDSA keypair using PKCS#11 API.
+	- FINDING OBJECTS
+		- count_all_keys.cpp..............: shows how to use C_FindObjects function.
+		- find_private_key_to_sing.cpp....: shows how to use a private key store in a token to sign some data.

 4. crypto_operations	: contains sample codes that shows how to perform cryptographic operations such as encryption, signing etc.